BlackStarSt/BlackStarSt/README.md

-- 👋 Hi, I’m @BlackStarSt (Sthefany)
+- 👋 Hi, I’m @BlackStarSt (Sthefany Alves)
-- 👀 I’m interested in ... learning
+- 👀 I’m interested in ... learning and work
 - 🌱 I’m currently learning ...
-Python
+JavaScript, HTML and CSS
 - 💞️ I’m looking to collaborate on ... everthing I can do!
 - 📫 How to reach me ... https://www.linkedin.com/in/sthefany-alves-02999b207/